-A bit of quick math confirms that you should get your membership since you’ll make about $32 back on your Quarter Dome tent, already more than the $20 to join.
+A bit of quick math confirms why you should get your REI membership since you’ll make about $32 back on your Quarter Dome tent, already more than the $20 to join.

 As a leading outdoor retailer, is REI mainly concerned with the quality of their products?
 Do they cut corners to make a profit?
 No!

 After 81 years, the REI Co-op stays committed to “Sustainable gear built to last.”